dataforgoodfr/13_democratiser_sobriete/rag_system/README.md

 ## KOTAEMON Pipeline Scripts Instructions

-This framework is build according to Kotaemon to allow a new custom built 'fast' ingestion script (multi-threading ingestion for hundred and hundred document ate the same time), side-to-side to the standard 'drag-and-drop' Kotaemon ingestion from the UI.
+This framework is build according to Kotaemon to allow a new custom built 'fast' ingestion script (multi-threading ingestion for hundred and hundred document with one batch), side-to-side with the standard 'drag-and-drop' Kotaemon ingestion from the UI.

-Shell scripts call ...

 ### DEV set-up deployment